masc-ucsc/docs/docs/pyrope/04-variables.md

 integer with bits sets according to the range values.
 Range typecase only accepts integers as input.
 If the intention is to create a tuple with default values the `to` operators must be used.
-The `to` is inclusive like `a..=b` range~\footnote{In English, Pascal, scala the 0 to 10 is an inclusive range.}
+The `to` is inclusive like `a..=b` range[^1].

+[^1]: In English, and most languages like Pascal, Scala the 0 to 10 is an inclusive range.

 ```
 let c = 1..=3